 It’s estimated that between 90 and 300 people died in Ireland and tens of thousands were left homeless as winds reached well over 115 miles per hour, in a category three hurricane.
 Twenty-five percent of the houses in Dublin were destroyed and 42 ships were sunk.

 The storm began after a period of very odd Irish weather.
 A heavy snowstorm on January 5 was followed by a balmy sunny day, almost unheard of for that time of year.

-During daytime on January 6 a deep Atlantic low pressure system began moving across Ireland where it collided with the warm front.
+During the daytime on January 6, however, a deep Atlantic low-pressure system began moving across Ireland where it collided with the warm front.

-The first news of bad weather was reported in County Mayo.
-The steeple at the Church of Ireland in Castlebar church was blown down.
+The first news of bad weather was reported in County Mayo when the steeple at the Church of Ireland in Castlebar was blown down.

 The arrival of the hurricane force winds would never be forgotten by those who witnessed it.

 The Dublin Evening Post described its arrival with the following: “about half past ten it rose into a high gale, which continued to increase in fury until after midnight when it blew a most fearful and destructive tempest.”

 In Dublin, crowds flocked to the old Parliament House in College Green to hide under the portico, believing it one of the few places strong enough to withstand the storm.

 The historic legacy of the storm is such that it is still referred to in the press today and terrifying stories of that night have been ingrained in the Irish psyche ever since.

 Here’s a recording from 1957, in Irish, of a recital of poem speaking about the aftermath of the storm: